 Right now these options are available:

-Ledger - is the recommended hardware wallet to use with Fusion, but at the moment it isn't working well.
+Ledger - has been the recommended hardware wallet to use with Fusion, but at the moment it isn't working well.
 Though whallet also supports Trezor, Ledger can be used for so much more, such as easy access to AnySwap and can also be connected to MetaMask to execute voting and other special types of txs.
 A hardware wallet like Ledger is needed to make sure your FSN are completely safe as it makes sure you don't give away private keys to a phising site when executing txs or accessing your wallet.
 Therefore a ledger would always be recommended if the value of your FSN is high.
 In order to use ledger with Fusion, you use the regular Ethereum app, but change the settings of it so that Contract Data is set to YES and Data Display is set to NO. If you have a lot of assets sitting in your Chainge wallet but desire to move them to a ledger for security you can use the chaindata page to find most of the relevant contracts.
 Currently if you have MacOS, it seems it can be troublesome for you to connect to both myfusionwallet.com and whallet.net with your ledger.
 Therefore if you are in need to handle time-lock transactions on your ledger, you currently need to somehow use a Windows system instead.
 If your ledger is up to date, it's possible you also need to connect to your ledger address in ledger live before connecting to whallet or myfusionwallet.

 On Other chains